Saturday, January 04, 2025

 • Comment-Based Help: Add comment-based help to your functions to provide documentation.

-• Error Handling: Include error handling with try-catch blocks to make your functions robust.
+• Error Handling: Use try-catch blocks to make your functions robust.

 • Output: Consider what your function will output.
 Raw data is generally preferred for functions, so it can be piped to other commands.